 Well, that’s one way of starting this list.
 Now, to be fair, the instrumentation to She’s So High is decent enough, but I have two problems with it, Tal Bachman’s voice and the lyrics.
 The lyrics, of course, suck all kinds of ass.
 Tal spends most of the song complementing some chick and saying how perfect she is, comparing her to Cleopatra, Aphrodite, and Joan Of Arc, painting her into the ultimate Mary Sue.
 And then when he tries to talk to her, he’s so amazed by her beauty that he’s speechless and realizes that they weren’t meant to be.
 It just doesn’t work for me.
 Even if I could ignore them, there’s also his voice to contest with.
 My God, his voice annoys the living crap out of me, especially in the chorus when he tries to hit a high note and fails.
 Every time I hear that chorus, it’s like a rusty scalpel getting jammed into my cranium.
 There’s just no way for me to like this crap and I’m glad this guy this guy never got another hit.

 I’m going to say something that will shock absolutely nobody, I don’t like Britney Spears.
 To me, she was the perfect representation of both generic, manufactured pop music and the music industry’s tendency of overlooking talent for image.
 Britney’s music has never been that good.
-At best, her stuff was okay like Lucky, Stronger, and Toxic, at worst, they’re just awful.
+At best, her stuff was okay like Sometimes, Lucky, Stronger, and Toxic, at worst, they’re just awful.
 Her first single Baby One More Time falls closer to the latter.
 On a surface level, it doesn’t seem that bad, a bit generic maybe.
-But when you get past the generic production, that’s when the stench gets worse.
+But when you get past the production, that’s when the stench gets worse.
 The writing of this song is laughably ridiculous.
 Basically, she’s dealing with the aftermath of breaking up with her boyfriend and her feelings.
 It’s pretty much by-the-book and doesn’t do anything new with how melodramatic it is, saying she can’t breathe without him and how she shouldn’t have let go and wanting him to, quote, hit her one more time.
 I hope she isn’t implying being punched in the face because what kind of abusive relationship were you in?
 Be grateful you’re away from this asshole.
 Britney has never been a good singer and this song shows how subpar she is.
 The most positive things I can say about Baby One More Time?
 It is catchy and it wasn’t the worst song that Britney has ever released, but is that really saying much when the bar is set pretty low?
-Still, that’s the reason it’s at number 8 because she is capable of doing worse.
+Still, she is capable of doing worse.

 NSYNC, why do you always find a way to end up being made fun of on this site?
 It’s not like I hate the group because I don’t.
 They have good songs, but dear Lord, this is not one of them.
 (God Must Have Spent) A Little More Time On You is sappy contemporary Christian crap.
 The instrumentation is a bit too sugary for my taste and the guys do sound good, but they’re brought down by the lyrics.
 It’s one thing to make a song about how beautiful a woman is (I mean, we’ll never run out of songs like that), but this?
 God must have spent a little more time on you.
 Fucking barf.
 This is the shit some drunk asshole at a bar would say trying to pick up a woman to have sex with her before receiving five fingers and a palm to the face.
 The rest of the lyrics are just awkward rejected Hallmark card quotes.
 This song is also tied with the cover that country band Alabama did (with NSYNC providing backing vocals), which I think is worse with the instrumentation and vocals.
 NSYNC, you’re better than this.